 Melissa Baxter-Back By Popular Demand

-I started working in consignment at the age of 15 for my first summer job.
-I never dreamed that 5 years later I would buy my own and begin the life-long adventure known as consignment.
+As the creator of www.atlantaconsignmentstores.com I had a vision to unite the resale industry in the Atlanta, Ga area and beyond.
+I wanted one central location for all shoppers who were living or visiting Atlanta the ability to shop resale/consignment with ease and avoid wasting time searching online endlessly for stores that were neither open or what they needed.
+I wanted potential customers to meet the stores and preview them before they ventured out to the stores themselves and for all to see how great the industry as a whole is.
+I believe that this industry is one that will always prosper, grow, expand and revitalize the way we shop "used".
+I started working in consignment at the age of 15 for my first summer job and never dreamed that 5 years later I would buy my first store and begin the life-long adventure known as consignment.
+Since then I have expanded my original store, opened a juniors store and opened a designer store in Marietta.
 I can truly say that I love it more and more each year.
-I love the constant change and challenge that it give me and my staff and am so grateful that God gave me an opportunity to work in an industry that I didn't even know I would love. (he always knows what's best) In my spare time I do triathalons and read.
+I love the constant change and challenge that it give me and my staff and am so grateful that God gave me an opportunity to work in an industry that I didn't even know I would love. (he always knows what's best) In my spare time I do triathalons, dog rescue and read everything.
 God, family and my two min pins are what's important to me.

 Bonnie Kallenberg-Finders Keepers